simark/libdelorean/README.md

     attributes:
     * A **begin** timestamp (inclusive)
     * An **end** timestamp (inclusive)
-    * A **category identifier**.
-In a history (see below), two intervals in the same _category_ cannot intersect.
-See the [use cases](#use cases) section for examples of what a category can be.
-A category ID is a unique numeric identifier for a given category.
+    * A **key**.
+In a history (see below), two intervals having the same _key_ cannot intersect.
+See the [use cases](#use cases) section for examples of what a key can be.
+A key is a unique numeric identifier for a set of related intervals (see it as the primary key of a given timeline).
     * A **value**.
 The value type depends on the interval type.
 Standard intervals are provided with the library (intervals that carry integers, floating point numbers or strings), but you are free to create your